-The center should be a platform for establishing a research system in which new interdisciplinary domains can be
+- The center should be a platform for establishing a research system in which new interdisciplinary domains can be created within a rich international environment.
+Describe concretely and quantitatively the initiatives to be taken to foster young researchers, including doctoral students, through participation in such a research system within the center. - Describe your plans for fostering researchers with a view to achieving gender plans, and your plans for conducting domestic and international promotion activities to attract female researchers to the center.

-Tohoku University, Japan Agency for Marine-Earth Science and Technology (JAMSTEC) -24 Advanced Institute for Marine Ecosystem Change (AIMEC) created within a rich international environment.
-Describe concretely and quantitatively the initiatives to be taken to foster young researchers, including doctoral students, through participation in such a research system within the center.
+We will create a system that allows young researchers to be actively involved in the doctoral programs of related departments and build a system that allows us to provide research guidance to graduate students from Japan and abroad.

-We will create a system that allows young researchers to be actively involved in the doctoral programs of related departments and build a system that allows us to provide guidance research to graduate students from Japan and abroad.
-We will thereby foster young researchers to become world leaders of the next generation and beyond.
+Tohoku University, Japan Agency for Marine-Earth Science and Technology (JAMSTEC) -25 Advanced Institute for Marine Ecosystem Change (AIMEC) We will thereby foster young researchers to become world leaders of the next generation and beyond.
 With regard to the postdoc program of this WPI alliance center, we will actively recruit young researchers through international recruitment, hiring 6 postdocs in the first year and 18 postdocs per year in the following years.
 Over the course of 10 years' WPI program, we will support more than 54 postdoc researchers in 10 years, for which over 30% will be overseas and/or female researchers (Section 2)-3 and Appendix 7).
-Young researchers with particularly outstanding achievements will be designated as "Rising STAR Researchers".
-The "Transdimensional Research Promotion Award" will be implemented as a stimulative research grant to promote transdisciplinary fusion research led by young researchers and to enhance international competitiveness.
-Furthermore, researchers who have demonstrated visible leadership in Japan and abroad will be given the status of specially-appointed associate professor or assistant professor (with a fixed term), provisionally associated with the Tohoku University's tenure-track system, and researcher (with a fixed term), associated with the JAMSTEC human affair system.
+Young with particularly researchers outstanding achievements will be designated as "Rising STAR Researchers".
+The "Transdimensional Research